Duet: Nikola Anna Bloma, Robert Nae, Keita Marija Bloma, Aeden William Conefrey, Krista Štrausa, Finnian Patrick Hepting

 CACTI

-The young Swedish choreographer Alexander Ekman (b.
+The world-famous Swedish choreographer Alexander Ekman (b.
 1984) dedicated his contemporary ballet Cacti to the subject of art critique.
 “This work is about how we observe art and how we often feel the need to analyse and ‘understand’ art.
 I believe that there is no right way and that everyone can interpret and experience art the way they want.
 Perhaps it’s just a feeling that you can’t explain or perhaps it’s very obvious what the message is. [..]
 Cacti was created during a period of my life where I was very confused and upset every time someone would write about my work.
 I did not find it fair that one person was going to sit there and sort of decide for everyone what the work was about,” explains Ekman.

 The performance features music by Franz Joseph Haydn, Ludwig van Beethoven and Franz Schubert, performed by a string quartet.
 The production premiered at the Nederlands Dans Theater 2 in 2010.